Effects of mycotoxins on pets

 Introduction

-Mycotoxins contamination in pet food is a serious health threat to pets.
+Mycotoxin contamination in feed is a serious health threat to pets.
 Mycotoxins are harmful metabolites meanly produced by the three principal groups of fungi: Penicillium, Aspergillus and Fusarium.

 Micotoxinas en mascotas

 Depending on the mycotoxin nature, the effects may be carcinogenic, teratogenic, immunosuppressant, mutagenic, hepatotoxic, neurotoxic or nephrotoxic.
-The following sections will show the effects of mycotoxins on both dogs and cats.
+Below is a compilation of the effects of these toxins reported so far in dogs and cats.

 Cereales con micotoxinas

-Even though there are few reports about mycotoxins toxicity in domestic animals, it has been detected a great number of mycotoxins in their feeding stuff (Grandi, et al., 2019).
+Even though there are few reports about mycotoxins toxicity in domestic animals, the presence of these contaminants in their feed has been widely confirmed (Grandi et al., 2019).

 Aflatoxins